 Figure 5.
-Global distributions of the top two dominant regimes at each location in (a, b) winter and (c, d) and summer, and their relative contribution percentages (%) are shown in the right panels.
+Global distributions of the two most likely dominant sources at each location in (a, b) winter and (c, d) and summer, and their relative contribution percentages (%) are shown in the right panels.

 Discussion

-The results here suggest that ocean fronts may make a leading order contribution to surface boundary layer turbulence in many parts of the ocean, however, estimation of the GSP turbulence heavily relies on the robustness of the calculation of the horizontal buoyancy gradient.
-Despite that the scaling method is validated by the single-point observations (Text S1), the robustness of the results is also tested by using the horizontal buoyancy gradient derived from other two alternative methods.
-For the first method, GSP is calculated based on the resolved buoyancy gradients of the numerical model (“uncorrected” method).
+The results here suggest that ocean fronts make a leading order contribution to surface boundary layer turbulence in many parts of the ocean.
+However, estimation of the GSP turbulence heavily relies on the robustness of the calculation of the horizontal buoyancy gradient, and the GSP is much more intermittent than the other energy sources (GSP has the widest probability distribution).
+Comparison of the model inferred GSP with in situ observations from moorings and seagliders indicate good agreement (Text S1). owever the robustness of the results is also tested by using model horizontal buoyancy gradients derived from other two alternative methods.
+For the first method, GSP is calculated based directly on the resolved buoyancy gradients of the numerical model (“uncorrected” method).
 This approach is believed to underestimate the GSP magnitude in the real ocean since the buoyancy gradient associated with small-scale fronts is not resolved by the model and can therefore be thought of as a conservative lower bound (16, 23).
 For the second method, we test the possibility that the resolved model buoyancy gradient is artificially steep (due for instance to the effects of numerical diffusion), and hence we rescale the buoyancy gradient by assuming a zero slope of the horizontal buoyancy density gradient spectrum (“no-slope” method) (24).
 This approach leads to a larger estimate of the horizontal buoyancy gradient (or smaller Ls), and thus provides an upper bound of the GSP dissipation magnitude.

 Unsurprisingly, the role of GSP is weakened for the uncorrected case, while it is strengthened for the no-slope case (Figure S5).
 Taking the uncorrected and zero-slope results as the upper and lower bounds, the mean relative contributions of GSP are 35% with the uncertainty of [28%, 38%] in winter and 18% [17%, 19%] in summer.
 In terms of the dissipation regime, the dominant region of GSP is summarized in Table 1 (Figure S6; Figure S7).
-These numbers indicate that GSP acts as a major source of TKE in the ocean boundary layer globally even in the uncorrected case, suggesting the role of fronts in energizing boundary layer turbulence.
+These numbers indicate that GSP acts as a major source of TKE in the ocean boundary layer globally even in the uncorrected case, suggesting the robust role of fronts in energizing global boundary layer turbulence.
 Meanwhile, the uncertainty ranges demonstrate that the significance of GSP in this analysis is robust.

 Table1.
-Percentages of the locations with the top two regimes over the globe in different seasons
+Percentages of locations globally where each energy source is either the first or second largest contribution, by season.
+The differences in results due to different levels of correction for limited horizontal model resolution are shown.